wp-statistics/wp-statistics/readme.txt

 = 3.0 =
 * Bug Fix: problem in calculating Statistics.
-* Enhancement: Optimize and speed up the process.
+* Optimized: and speed up the process.
-* Enhancement: Overall reconstruction and coding plug with a new structure.
+* Optimized: Overall reconstruction and coding plug with a new structure.
-* Enhancement: The use of object-oriented programming.
+* Optimized: The use of object-oriented programming.
 * Added: statistics screen to complete.
 * Added: Chart Show.
 * Added: Graph of Browsers.